frobware/jujuWand/README.md

 These scripts are here because it is good to share.
 This isn't my finest work;
 it isn't PEP8 complient, it isn't well (at all?) commented and it may not work.
 You have been warned.

+## shelly.py
+Some little helpers around the shell.

+## install_maas.py
+Combined with the information from maas.yaml will set up a MAAS.
+Tested on a clean Ubuntu Wily install.
+Currently has some hard coded stuff around the PDU that assumes it is my particular set up, but it is easy enough to do something parametrised.

+## maas-spaces.py
+Takes a freshly installed MAAS and creates the subnets, VLANs, spaces needed for a charm bundle and then deploys the bundle.
+Currently contains hard coded VLAN configurations and charm location.

 ## state.py
 Runs through 1+ logs and outputs a table showing what was connected to state servers and when.